 Correct: Five of the modules include this functionality.

-Incorrect: 5 of modules include this functionality.
+Incorrect: 5 of the modules include this functionality.

 Acceptable: Eleven apps are included.